hermantran/taxgraphs/README.md

 npm install
 bower install
 ```
-To view locally, run `grunt connect`, and then browse to `localhost:1337`.

-To set up background tasks for development, run `grunt`.
+To set up background tasks and view locally for development, run `grunt`, and then browse to `localhost:1337`.

 To prepare the app for distribution, run `grunt dist`.